 - Lower blepharoplasty – Remove and/or reposition excess lower eyelid skin, muscle, and fat

 - Double eyelid surgery – Creating an upper eyelid crease where one did not exist prior

 - Canthopexy (or canthoplasty) – Tightening of the lower eyelid

 - Ptosis repair – Improving upper eyelid droop by tightening muscle

 How Is Eyelid Surgery Done?

-Eyelid surgery is performed under local anesthesia or deep sedation anesthesia depending on patient and Blepharoplasty surgeon preference, the extent of the procedure, and if any combination procedures are planned.
+Eyelid surgery is performed under local anesthesia or deep sedation anesthesia depending on patient and surgeon Dr. Gary Linkov preference, the extent of the procedure, and if any combination procedures are planned.
 During every eyelid procedure, the cornea should be adequately protected with a corneal shield.
 Sterile technique is always maintained.

 The basic surgical steps of the five primary types of eyelid surgery NYC are presented below.

 Upper eyelid skin is marked in an ellipse leaving adequate distance below the eyebrow and hiding the incision in the upper eyelid crease.
 The skin between the markings is pinched to confirm that the lash line is not being everted.
 Next, lidocaine with epinephrine is infiltrated just under the skin.
 An incision is made through the skin along the marked lines.
 A scissor is used to remove the skin, leaving the underlying muscle intact.
 Some surgeons choose to remove a portion of this orbicularis muscle.
 If the fat pockets need to be addressed then the muscle is split as well as the orbital septum in order to approach these fat pockets.
 Hemostasis is obtained with bipolar cautery.
 The upper eyelid surgery incision is carefully closed with suture.